KjellKod/g3sinks/README.md

    const int k10MBInBytes = 10 * 1024 * 1024;
    std::future<void> received = sinkHandle->call(&LogRotate::setMaxLogSize, k10MBInBytes);

    // Run the main part of the application.
+This can be anything of course, in this example
+   // we'll call it "RunApplication".
 Once this call exits we are in shutdown mode RunApplication();

    // If the LogWorker is initialized then at scope exit the g3::shutDownLogging() will be